jundalisay/sp/content/en/research/constitutions/eu/protocols/part-34.md

 HAVE AGREED UPON the following provisions, which shall be annexed to the Treaty establishing a Constitution for Europe and to the Treaty establishing the European Atomic Energy Community: -->

-TITLE I

-PROVISIONS CONCERNING THE EUROPEAN PARLIAMENT
+TITLE 1: PROVISIONS CONCERNING THE EUROPEAN PARLIAMENT

-Article 1
+### Article 1

 1. In accordance with the second subparagraph of Article I‑20(2) of the Constitution, the European Council shall adopt a European decision determining the composition of the European Parliament sufficiently in advance of the 2009 European Parliament elections.

 2. During the 2004‑2009 parliamentary term, the composition and the number of representatives elected to the European Parliament in each Member State shall remain the same as on the date of the entry into force of the Treaty establishing a Constitution for Europe, the number of representatives being as follows:

 Belgium 24
 Czech Republic 24
 Denmark 14